One Missed Call (2008 film): Critical reception

 Despite being a remake of Chakushin ari, the film was strongly criticized for borrowing plot elements from and being similar to Scream (1996), Final Destination (2000), The Ring (2002), The Grudge (2004), Dark Water (2005), and Pulse (2006).

+The film received two nominations — Burns for Choice Movie Actor: Horror/Thriller and Sossamon for Choice Movie Actress: Horror/Thriller — at the 2008 Teen Choice Awards.

 Relationship with One Missed Call (2003 film)

 One Missed Call includes most of the scenes and characters that were in the original 2003 film.
 These include the exorcism scene, where one of the characters is killed while filming the show American Miracles.
 The characters of Beth, Leann, Taylor, Jack, Brian, and Shelley are respectively based on the original characters Yumi, Yoko, Natsumi, Yamashita, Kenji, and Rina.
 Another reference is contained within the theatrical trailer; while Leann is walking down the street, a piece of the original ringtone from One Missed Call (2003) plays in the background until she falls from the overpass.